Leave retention trees in groups on the felling site

 Why?

-Perennial trees provide habitats for many species and help to improve the landscape.
-Groups of deciduous trees, especially in combination with understorey woodland, provide better micro-habitat conditions (e.g. moisture conditions) than single trees.
-Groups are also more wind resistant.
-In addition, silvicultural trees in a group are less of an obstacle to soil preparation and forest regeneration.
+Retention trees provide habitats for multiple species and improve landscape aesthetics.
+Groups of retention trees, especially with understory vegetation, create better microhabitat conditions (e.g., moisture levels) than individual trees.
+Groups also withstand wind better and interfere less with soil preparation and forest regeneration.